allysontrinh/326-Final-Project/README.md

 ## Command to run:
 #### npm start
-#### To properly run everything with the Auth, go to this doc for the secrets: https://docs.google.com/document/d/1osIG_1NZ1YiO34Q53JWky-RB4PNbcdfKZTFJn54ydII/edit?usp=sharing
+#### To properly run everything with the Auth, go to this doc for instructions: https://docs.google.com/document/d/1osIG_1NZ1YiO34Q53JWky-RB4PNbcdfKZTFJn54ydII/edit?usp=sharing

 ## Overview
 #### Our front-end for Welcome Home currently utilizes four different main "screens": a log-in screen, home (or "room") screen, closet screen, and a desk/notebook screen.
 With custom hand-drawn backgrounds and assets, Welcome Home ensures that users are able to appreciate and use every little detail within the app, feeling right at home.